disco-coder/rock-paper-scissors/README.md

 This is the *Rock Paper Scissors* project for [The Odin Project](https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors).

 ## Sumary
 This was a quick little project where I've mainly practiced creating functions, using their return values and using console.log() to check if my functions behave correctly.
+Afterwards, I've made a really simple interface, so the game is no longer console based.